demisto/content/Packs/FortiManager/Integrations/FortiManager/README.md

 This integration was integrated and tested with version 6.2.2 of FortiManager

 ## Required Permissions
-Listed below are the required permissions for the integration commands:
+Following are the required permissions for the integration commands:

 | **Setting** | **Minimal Requirement** |
 | --- | --- |